Acanthus Carving – A leafy carving Typically found on period furniture.

 Patera – Similar to a rosette, but is typically an oval or round flush carving.
 This can be found on many of the skirts and legs of Federal tables.

-Pendant – An ornament that hangs upside down and can be in the shape of a finial or sphere.
+Pendant – An ornament that hands upside down and can be in the shape of a final or sphere.

 Post & Bail – Hardware that is usually brass.
-It comes in 6 pieces, 2 threaded posts, 2 nuts, and a ball with a handle.
+It comes in 6 pieces, 2 threaded posts, 2 nuts, and a pull with a handle.

 Rail – It is the horizontal piece that is above/below a drawer or the 2 pieces on top and bottom of a 5 piece door.

 Reeding – Convex parallel groves on a column or pilaster.
-This is the opposite of fluting.
+This is the opposite of fluting./li>

-Skirt – Most people think fabric wrapped around a table is the skirt.
-Us woodworkers think of the wood perpendicular to the table top a few inches in from the edge that may or may not be on the table leaves.
+Skirt – Most people think wood wrapped around a table is the skirt.
+Us woodworkers think of the wood perpendicular to the table top a few inches in from the edge that may or many not be on the table leaves.
+In the upholstery world it is a kick pleat covering the base of furniture.

 Stretcher – A stretcher is a brace that strengthens two vertical legs of a chair or table.
 These can be found on the lower legs or centered between the stretchers on chairs.